phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 You can scroll slowly by hitting Enter, or quickly by hitting the spacebar.
 If you are tired of scrolling, just type the letter `q`.

-Digression: the command `clear` will remove all the old commands and files you've viewed from your field of view, giving you a nice, clean command line interface.
+Digression: the command `clear` will remove all of the old commands and text from your field of view, giving you a nice, clean command line interface.
 Feel free to use it at any point.
-You can hit the up arrow to get to your last command, and use up and down to scroll back through earlier commands.
+You can still hit the up arrow to get to your last command, and then use up and down to scroll back through earlier commands.
+Nothing's lost; it just makes your screen cleaner.

-You can change the formatting of a file with `iconv`.
+You can also _change_ the formatting of a file with `iconv`.

 `iconv -f UTF-8 -t UTF-16  lorem.txt > lorem2.txt`

-(THIS IS NOT VERY USEFUL, THOUGHTS?)

-(MAYBE MORE USEFUL?
+This makes a copy of `lorem.txt`, in UTF-16 format instead of UTF-8, and saves it as `lorem2.txt`.

+Confirm that it changed using the `file` command on `lorem2.txt`.

+Another cool usage of iconv is on strings of text, like so:

-`echo "Êàêèå-òî êðàêîçÿáðû" | iconv -t latin1 | iconv -f cp1251 -t utf-8` outputs Какие-то кракозябры)
+`echo "Êàêèå-òî êðàêîçÿáðû" | iconv -t latin1 | iconv -f cp1251 -t utf-8`

+This should output `Какие-то кракозябры`

+What that command is doing is using pipes (`|`) in order to write (`echo`) a string (`Êàêèå-òî êðàêîçÿáðû`) to the command `iconv`, first to convert it to encoding `latin1`, then taking the output of that and feeding it to `iconv` again, to convert it from the encoding `cp1251` to `utf-8`.

+(The specifics of why latin1 and cp1251 are used seemingly interchangeably like that are left for those interested enough to dig in.
+The finer points of character encodings are somewhat beyond the scope of this workshop.)

+This is really useful if you have garbled text (or a whole file of garbled text), and you know what encoding it _should_ be in, to un-garble it.

 ## Batch renaming files

 Let's pretend you have volunteered to archive all of the data from all the Code4Lib conferences up to now.
 Thanks!
 Unfortunately, the data were put together by lots of really enthusiastic volunteers, who were not given a complete file naming convention ahead of time.
 (Let’s pretend there aren’t a ton of metadata experts in the Code4Lib community who would prevent that from happening.)
 Everything is in CSV (comma-separated values) format.

-Navigate to the folder (SOME FOLDER) Run the following command:

-`./junkfiles.py`

-Now, change directory (`cd`) to the `c4lfiles` directory, and look at what's in there (`ls`).
+Navigate to the `c4lfiles` directory (under `/home/nitrous/c4l16-cli-workshop/archiving-exercise/`), and look at what's in there (`ls`).

 As you can see, there are about 100 files there, all from different years.
 They're kind of a mess.
 Renaming all of these files to all use the same naming convention would be tedious and take quite a while to do by hand, but we're going to clean this whole thing up with less than five minutes of work.

 Now, there are a number of ways to do bulk edits of filenames on a CLI, including writing a script in Python or bash, or doing clever things with UNIX's find command.
 These are all totally valid.
 We’ll be using the `rename` command today.

+If you're working through this on a Mac, rather than on Nitrous, you'll want to [follow these directions](http://macappstore.org/rename/) first.
+And there'll be one other little snag, later, but we'll get there when we get there. 😃

 ### Rename